 In addition to the traditional LRAP, participants may elect to combine the Columbia Law School LRAP with the federal Public Service Loan Forgiveness (PSLF) Program.
 For more detailed information about combining the programs, please refer to the "Combining LRAP with the Federal Program" section of this document.
-It is highly recommended that all students consider consolidating their federal loans through the Direct Loan Consolidation Program at the start of participation in the Columbia Law School LRAP in order to keep open the option to use the federal program now or in future years.
+It is recommended that graduates consider consolidating their federal loans through the Direct Loan Consolidation Program at the start of participation in the Columbia Law School LRAP in order to keep open the option to use the federal program now or in future years.